You can make the right equipment for your poultry operation

 - Fill in the upper half of the front and back with the chicken coop wire.
 Be sure to use chicken coop wire for only the upper half of the hut.
 Chicken coop wire is sufficient to keep birds and flying predators out, but the holes are large enough to let some ground predators reach in and do damage to the birds.
 Hardware cloth will work better on the lower half of the hut.

 Attach the wheels

 - Now attach the wheels.
 Run the four ½" x 6" bolts through each hole drilled in the 4" x 4" runner, from the inside.
-Place washers on both inside and outside of runner.
-Attach wheel on the outside of the hut, using washers and nut.
+Place washers on both inside and outside of the runner.
+Attach the wheel on the outside of the hut, using washers and nuts.

 Attach the vinyl siding

 - The vinyl siding pieces come 12' long, so they will need to be cut to 8' lengths to match the hut.
 Then, when laying the rows of siding, every other row can consist of two 4' lengths of vinyl siding, alternated with 8' lengths of siding.
 The first row should run along the bottom of the cattle panels, starting the same distance from the ground as the panels.
 To attach the siding, two people will be needed for the task, one on the inside of the hut, the other on the outside: